gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 The QM must then provide a ruling on the appeal, an explanation of the ruling, including answering any follow-up questions any participants may ask, and a description of how the quiz will be altered to integrate the ruling.
 The QM’s ruling on the appeal is limited only to correcting violations of rules from the rule book; however, it is not limited to any rationales or other input received during the appeal process.

-The QM then asks for consensus of the coaches.
-If there is not a consensus, the officials and coaches confer for no longer than **3 minutes**.
-The QM calls in the meet director to issue the judgment should any coach request it at any time during this period.
-Should no coach request the meet director and the conference period end without consensus, the QM issues the judgment.
+If there is not consensus of agreement from the coaches, any disagreeing coach may ask to confer.
+Upon such request, the officials and coaches confer for no longer than **3 minutes**.
+The QM calls in the meet director to issue judgment should any coach request it at any time during this period.
+Should no coach request the meet director and the conference period end without consensus, the QM issues judgment.
 If the coaches are unanimous, that position overrides the QM.

 A team may not call for an appeal in a quiz after their second declined appeal in that quiz.